jenkinsci/generic-webhook-trigger-plugin/README.md

 You may want to report back to the invoking system.
 [HTTP Request Plugin](https://wiki.jenkins-ci.org/display/JENKINS/HTTP+Request+Plugin) is a very convenient plugin for that.

+If a node is selected, then all leafs in that node will be contributed.
+If a leaf is selected, then only that leaf will be contributed.

 There are websites to help fiddle with the expressions.
 You may want to checkout [this website](https://jsonpath.curiousconcept.com/) to fiddle with JSONPath.
 And [this website](http://www.freeformatter.com/xpath-tester.html) to fiddle with XPath.

 Available in Jenkins [here](https://wiki.jenkins-ci.org/display/JENKINS/Generic+Webhook+Trigger+Plugin).